8 Causes of Transmission Fluid Leaks (and Repair Costs)

 transmission gasket leaking

-The gasket on your transmission pan can become damaged or cracked due to poor manufacturing, bad gasket alignment during the previous install, or constant exposure to hot temperatures.
+The gasket on your transmission pan can leak due to damage, manufacturing defect, bad gasket alignment during the previous install, or simply long-term wear from constant exposure to hot temperatures.

 Typical Cost to Fix a Transmission Fluid Leak